BPS Spectra, Barcodes and Walls: Persistent homology

-We have discussed techniques to extract topological information out of a distribution of points.
-In this Section we will apply these techniques to BPS states in supersymmetric quantum field theory.
-We will consider $\cN=2$ SU(3) super Yang-Mills and construct two point clouds $\sfX$ out of the distribution of BPS states in two different chambers.
+\section[BPS spectra in theories of class $ {\mathcal{S} [A_{K}]}$]{BPS spectra in theories of class $\boldsymbol{\mathcal{S} [A_{K}]}$} We have discussed techniques to extract topological information out of a distribution of points.
+In this section we will apply these techniques to BPS states in supersymmetric quantum field theory.
+We will consider $\mathcal{N}=2$ ${\rm SU}(3)$ super Yang--Mills and construct two point clouds $\mathsf{X}$ out of the distribution of BPS states in two different chambers.
 Then we will use the tools of persistent homology to compare their features.
 We will also learn how to extract physical information out of the barcodes.

-Most of the recent progress in understanding BPS spectra has been focussed on theories of class $\cS [A_{K}]$.
-These theories can be seen as the low energy limit of the compactification on $\real^{3,1} \times \cC$ of the six dimensional $\cN=(2,0)$ superconformal theory.
-This perspective provides an alternative description of many physical quantities in terms of the geometry of the curve $\cC$.
+Most of the recent progress in understanding BPS spectra has been focussed on theories of class $\mathcal{S} [A_{K}]$.
+These theories can be seen as the low energy limit of the compactification on $\mathbb{R}^{3,1} \times \mathcal{C}$ of the six dimensional $\mathcal{N}=(2,0)$ superconformal theory.
+This perspective provides an alternative description of many physical quantities in terms of the geometry of the curve $\mathcal{C}$.

-In this context the moduli space of quantum vacua is the Coulomb branch $\cB$ which parametrizes tuples $u = (\phi_2 , \cdots , \phi_K)$ of meromorphic differentials with prescribed singularities.
-The Wilsonian effective action of the theory in the Coulomb branch is completely determined by a family of curves $\Sigma_u$, which are $K$-fold branched coverings of $\cC$. $\Sigma_u$ inherits a natural holomorphic one form $\lambda_u$ which descends from the Liouville one-form on $\cC$.
+In this context the moduli space of quantum vacua is the Coulomb branch $\mathcal{B}$ which para\-met\-ri\-zes tuples $u = (\phi_2 , \dots , \phi_K)$ of meromorphic differentials with prescribed singularities.
+The Wilsonian effective action of the theory in the Coulomb branch is completely determined by a~family of curves $\Sigma_u$, which are $K$-fold branched coverings of~$\mathcal{C}$. $\Sigma_u$ inherits a natural holomorphic one form $\lambda_u$ which descends from the Liouville one-form on~$\mathcal{C}$.

-The lattice of electric and magnetic charges $\Gamma$ is identified with a quotient of $H_1 (\Sigma_u ; \zed)$ by the lattice of flavor charges.
+The lattice of electric and magnetic charges $\Gamma$ is identified with a quotient of $H_1 (\Sigma_u ; \mathbb{Z})$ by the lattice of flavor charges.
 For any state of charge $\gamma \in \Gamma$, the central charge is given by

-where we have identified the charge $\gamma$ with an homology class in $H_1 (\Sigma_u ; \zed)$.
-Given the pair $(\Sigma_u , \lambda_u)$ the central charge is in principle known at any point $u \in \cB$.
+where we have identified the charge $\gamma$ with an homology class in $H_1 (\Sigma_u ; \mathbb{Z})$.
+Given the pair $(\Sigma_u , \lambda_u)$ the central charge is in principle known at any point $u \in \mathcal{B}$.